pi-tau/pi-tau.github.io/content/posts/transformer.md

 probably fine.

 One final detail is the application of a mask over the attention scores.
-One reason why this is done because the input to the attention layer is a batch of sequences, and not all sequences in the batch have the same length.
+One reason why this is done is because the input to the attention layer is a batch of sequences, and not all sequences in the batch have the same length.
 Shorter sequences are padded, and the padded elements need to be masked so that they don't take part in the attention score computation.
 In this case the mask is of shape $B \times T \times T$ and is different for every sequence of the batch.